“I haven’t said hello to you because I don’t think you deserve it,” a young woman coolly informs a would-be suitor.

 From Chinese brands to Chinese neighbors and Chinese food, China and its culture are becoming a prominent feature of many Australians’ everyday lives — even if much of that culture remains foreign.

-Non-Chinese contestants have remained rare, however — until now.
+Non-Chinese contestants have remained rare, however.
 The upcoming Australian specials will be the most diverse episodes to date.
 While all contestants must be fluent in Mandarin, according to Han, several non-Asian candidates have applied.

 Tastes can change, however.